20 Unique Things to Do in Seattle (That Locals & First-Time Visitors Love)

 Some of the best things to do in Seattle include iconic landmarks like Pike Place Market and the Space Needle, but this travel guide also shares lesser-known gems you won’t want to miss.

 There are also great day trips from Seattle to add to your bucket list!
-From nearby waterfalls to amazing cuisine to exquisite Washington wineries, there is something for everyone in Seattle.
+From nearby waterfalls to unique towns to exquisite Washington wineries, there is something for everyone in and around Seattle.

 And last, don’t forget about exploring Seattle’s beautiful & unique outdoor activities in Lake Union and nearby Mt.
 Rainier National Park.